 I am a UK-based researcher and academic, currently working as Assistant Professor (Senior Lecturer) in Public and Social Policy at the University of Nottingham.

-I have experience in conducting both quantitative and qualitative research on a wide range of areas, including migration, ethnic diversity and identity, social exclusion and discrimination, service provision and needs, third sector and community organisations, social networks and social capital.
+I have experience in conducting both quantitative and qualitative research on a wide range of areas, including migration, ethnicity, inequalities, social policy, community organisations, social networks and social capital.

 My recent research projects include grants from the European Commission, the Fundamental Rights Agency, the Economic and Social Research Council (ESRC), the Arts and Humanities Research Council (AHRC), as well as work commissioned by Local Authorities, public bodies and charitable organisations.

 I have been working on a number of partnership initiatives with Third Sector and community organisations, including events, consultations and evaluations.